katiekoschland/my_weather_app/README.md

 As a user,
 In order to see the weather in my current location,
-I would like to be able to select the city.
+I would like to be able to enter a city into a text box.

 As a user,
 In order to see the weather in my current location,
-I would like it to be displayed in Fahrenheit.
+I would like it to be displayed in Degrees Celsius.

 As a user,
 In order to see the weather in my current location,